Gear, News Ross Jukes Gear, News Ross Jukes

 Macbook Pro M2 Max being used for photo and video editing

-💻 A POWERHOUSE Computer
+💻 A POWERHOUSE Computer (Macbook Pro Desk Setup)

 The heart of any editing setup is obviously the computer.
 For years, I have flitted between using a laptop or having a more permanent solution.
 In the past couple of years, I have ditched a PC and gone to a solely Mac setup.
 I recently retired my M1 Mac Mini and have since been using the Macbook Pro M2 Max - more than enough horsepower to handle my level of photo and video editing.